rloufoster/Belly-Button_Biodiversity-Plotly/README.md

     * Customize the Dashboard
     * Deploy the Dashboard webpage on GitHub Pages

-- The samples.json dataset was provided by research conducted at the NC State-The Public Science Lab/Your Wild Life Projects (D. Fergus and  S.Council)[Dataset link](http://robdunnlab.com/projects/belly-button-biodiversity/).
+- The samples.json dataset was provided by research conducted at the NC State-The Public Science Lab/Your Wild Life Projects (D. Fergus and  S.Council) [Dataset source](http://robdunnlab.com/projects/belly-button-biodiversity/).
 The json file contains Demographic information on the research subjects, belly button washing frequency, belly button type, the OTU's (operational taxonomic units) assigned to the various bacterial cultures along with the concentration values per sample.

-- VS Code was used to write Javascript Code, charts.js and index.html.
+- VS Code was used to write Javascript Code(charts.js) and the index.html file.

 - Below is a graphic pulled from the NC State-The Public Science Lab website that depicts the cultures being studied.